Sappada: History

 The area of Sappada was initially part of the historic Cadore region, which Emperor Otto II ceded to the Bavarian Bishops of Freising in 973.
 The bishops already held nearby Innichen Abbey in the Puster Valley.
 At the time, German-speaking settlers, mainly from the Villgraten valley (in present-day East Tyrol), entered the region.
 King Henry IV, after his Walk to Canossa in January 1077, gave Sappada to the Patriarchs of Aquileia in 1077.

 Pladen itself, then part of a larger mining area together with neighbouring Forni Avoltri, was first mentioned in a 1269 deed.
 With the Friulian lands of Aquileia, it was conquered by Venice and incorporated into the Domini di Terraferma by 1420.
 Part of the Province of Belluno since 1852, it fell to the Kingdom of Italy in 1866.

 Although Sappada was part of the Italian region of Veneto for many years, it was historically part of the Carnia region in Friuli.
-In 2008, the municipality has formally asked to become part of Friuli-Venezia Giulia.
-According to the Italian constitution, municipalities bordering other regions or provinces have the right to ask for the incorporation into the neighboring entities.
+In 2008, the municipality formally asked to become part of Friuli-Venezia Giulia.
+According to the Italian constitution, municipalities bordering other regions or provinces have the right to ask for incorporation into the neighboring entities.
 The municipal council of Sappada took advantage of this possibility and asked the Autonomous Region of Friuli-Venezia Giulia to join it.
 In September 2010, the Regional council of the latter accepted the municipality's demand.
 Italian parliament approved the incorporation to Friuli-Venezia Giulia on 22 November 2017.